 — Ice Rink at the Whole Foods Plaza Rooftop

-The Whole Foods Market Downtown location offers ice skating right on their rooftop!
+The Whole Foods Market Downtown offers ice skating right on their rooftop!
 The rink is always open to the public on Friday evenings and all day & evening on Saturdays and Sundays.
-The rink will occasionally be closed for private parties, so it’s best to call Guest Services at (512) 476-1206 to confirm public skating hours before you go.
+The rink will occasionally be closed for private parties, so it’s best to it’s best to check the website to confirm public skating hours before you go.
 Admission is $10 per person, which includes skates.

 — Chaparral Ice Center

 Open daily; special holiday event noted below